failmap/failmap/docs/source/topics/usage/faq_end_users.md

 cannot (or will not) verify automatically.
 Such as outdated software, logic flaws and so on.

-## How complete is failmap?
+## How complete is Web Security Map?

-Failmap automatically scans the internet for subdomains of domains.
+Web Security Map automatically scans the internet for subdomains of domains.
 This creates an enormous catalog of URL's that are associated with organizations.
-However, failmap does only scan the "base level" of security and there might be many domains of subdomains of organization we miss.
+However, Web Security Map does only scan the "base level" of security and there might be many domains of subdomains of organization we miss.

 In the Netherlands, just for municipalities, we scan about 8000 endpoints daily or weekly.